 There comes a point when the need to control food can begin to take over one’s life.
-Break free from strict rules and start living again with this reminder from nutrition Expert Marissa Puleo.
+Break free from the strict food rules and start living again.

 Is your life dominated by strict food rules that no longer make sense in your life?